pypppe/emojiscrub/README.md

 **Emojiscrub** is a **completely free** web game — made **for students and anyone**, not for profit.

-This project exists purely **for fun and creativity**, not commercialization. ✨
+This project exists purely **for fun and creativity**, not commercialization. ✨ Unfortunately, we cannot remove the ADs on the Mobile version of Emojiscrub.

 ---